MohanZhu0623/Sentiment-Analysis-and-Topic-Modeling-for-Predicting-Kickstarter-Campaign-Success/README.md

 - **seaborn**: For advanced data visualization based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics.
 - **torch**: For training and inference of deep learning models, part of the PyTorch library.
 - **xgboost**: For gradient boosting tree models, widely used for structured/tabular data.
+- **shap**: For interpreting the output of machine learning models, providing a unified measure of feature importance for any model.

 ## Acknowledgements
 This project was inspired by and benefited from the following GitHub repositories and online resources: